-This increased horizontal moment arm (blue line in the picture above) actually DECREASES the efficiency of the lift and puts unneeded stress on the lumbar spine.
+This increased horizontal moment arm (blue line in the picture above) actually DECREASES the efficiency of the lift and puts additional stress on the lumbar spine.
 While more stress on the low back isn't always a bad thing, it makes the lift more inefficient in this case.
 With the barbell deadlift, the knees are unable to migrate forward, so the trainee results to excessively sitting back.

 You're Forgetting About Your Hamstrings

 In addition to increasing an unneeded horizontal moment arm, squatting your deadlifts (hips too low) also puts your hamstrings on slack, creating further inefficiency.
 The deadlift is a hip-hinge pattern, and in order to properly perform it, the hamstrings should have a sufficient amount of tension to allow them to produce maximal force.

 As you can see in the picture above, the hips are higher thus both minimizing the horizontal distance from the lumbar spine to the bar (blue line) AND maximizing the length-tension relationship in the hamstrings to allow them to maximally produce force.

 Cue "Chest Up" vs. "Hips Down"

 One of the most simple cues for the deadlift to promote optimal setup is the "chest up" cue.
 When utilizing the "chest up" cue, the hips will often naturally assume the position they need to in order for an efficient pull.
-Check the video out below for proper setup of a barbell deadlift.
+Check out our deadlift tutorial video below to learn the proper setup position.